JFrog CLI Control Manager

 • Debug Mode: jfcm_DEBUG=1 reveals detailed shim execution information (which version is executed)

-• Automation: benchmark results can be exported as JSON/CSV; comparison output supports --unified and --no-color for reliable, deterministic diffs in CI
+• Automation: you can export benchmark results as JSON or CSV.
+Comparison output supports --unified and --no-color for reliable, deterministic diffs in CI.

-Note: The JFCM (JFrog CLI Control Manager) tool addresses the challenges of managing multiple JFrog CLI (jf) versions across projects/environments.
-It simplifies management, auto-installation, version switching, and analytics, drawing inspiration from nvm, sdkman, and volta.
+Note The JFrog CLI Control Manager (JFCM) addresses the challenges of managing multiple JFrog CLI (jf) versions across projects and environments.
+It streamlines management, automatic installation, version switching, and analytics, drawing inspiration from nvm, sdkman, and volta.

 CI/CD Tips (Quick)